nossbigg/catechism-ccc-json/README.md

-# ccc-catechism-json
+# catechism-ccc-json

 The Catechism of the Catholic Church, now available in `json` format!

 ## tldr; show me the goods now!

-Head over to the releases tab and pick up a copy now! 🤓
+Head over to the [releases tab](https://github.com/nossbigg/catechism-ccc-json/releases) and pick up a copy now! 🤓

 If you've found this useful in any way, send me a thanks my way!
 (I'm curious as to see who uses this haha 😅)